Skip to content

 Follow, Chatter Answers

-Follow in Chatter Answers was the subscription action inside the retired Chatter Answers community feature.
+Follow, Chatter Answers was the subscription action inside the retired Chatter Answers feature, a self-service Q&A community that Salesforce built on the Customer Portal.

 § 01